✨ DOWNLOAD OUR APP - Use RCAPP

 I2C pins:

-D1 and D2 can be used SCL and SDA for I2C communication.
+D1 and D2 can be used for SCL and SDA for I2C communication.

-Note that NodeMCU doesnt has hardware I2C pins.
+Note that NodeMCU doesn't have hardware I2C pins.
 We can implement I2C in software on any GPIO pins.

 SPI pins:

-You can see that in the above pinout diagram we have not labelled pins from GPIO6 to GPIO11.
-The reason they are not shown is they cannot be used for interfacing because they are connected ot the flash chip.
+You can see that in the above pinout diagram, we have not labelled pins from GPIO6 to GPIO11.
+The reason they are not shown is that they cannot be used for interfacing because they are connected ot the flash chip.

 Analog Pin:

-The pin marked as A0 on the silkscreen layer of PCB is the only pin which can analog read.
+The pin marked as A0 on the silkscreen layer of the PCB is the only pin that can analog read.

 ESP8266 On-board LED: